Emberá people: Female genital mutilation in Emberá culture

-The Emberá are the only indigenous tribe in Latin America known to practice female genital mutilation (FGM).
+The Emberá like some other Indigenous tribes in Latin America are known to practice female genital mutilation (FGM).
 The tradition was extremely secretive and taboo until a 2007 incident, in which a girl died as a result of FGM.
 The incident caused much controversy, raised awareness and stimulated debate about ending the practice altogether.
 In 2015, it was reported that of the approximately 250,000 members of the tribe, 25,000 (10%) had decided to discontinue FGM, with a community leader saying they hoped to eradicate it by 2030.

 Riverine lifestyle and housing

 The Emberá are a riverine people, historically building their houses along the banks of rivers.
 Although now most all Emberá people live in villages, towns, or urban centers, many established Emberá communities are still found along riverbanks.
 The designated autonomous region, the Comarca Emberá-Wounaan, is split up into two territories surrounding two of the Darién's major river systems, the Sambú and Chucunaque.
 The word for river in both the Emberá and Wounaan languages is dó, noticeable in the names of many of the rivers and towns in the Chocó department of Colombia, such as the Baudó river, as well as the capital of the department itself, Quibdó.

 Fish (bedá) are an important staple of the Emberá diet along with plantains (patá), and rivers play a central role in daily life for fishing, bathing, transport, and many domestic chores.
 Boats have also played important roles in Emberá tradition and cosmology.
 The craft of constructing dugout canoes (hampá) was historically a very significant skill for Emberá men, at times serving as a rite of passage or prerequisite for marriage according to oral history.
 Ethnographic records detail the ways in which boats take on an anthropomorphic character in the Emberá language and philosophy, and traditionally people were even buried in canoes.
 Anthropologists have written about how central rivers are to the worldview of both the Emberá and the Wounaan, a closely related group of people who, while having a distinct history and belief system from the Emberá, share much with them linguistically, historically, and culturally.